The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness: Method

 Many evolutionary algorithms rely on rank-based selection.
-For these, a straightforward way to measure the impact of environmental variations on the fitness function consists of comparing the ranking of the fitness measures obtained during two independent evaluations.
-In the absence of variation the ranking will be identical.
-Instead, in the presence of variation the ranking will differ.
-For example, the individual that resulted the very best in the first evaluation can result in the fourteen best in the second evaluation.
-We can measure the relative impact of environmental variations by computing the average difference between the ranking positions obtained by each individual in two independent evaluations normalized in the range [0.0, 1.0]:
+For these algorithms, a straightforward way to measure the impact of variations on the fitness function consists in comparing the ranking of the fitness measures obtained during two independent evaluations.
+In the absence of variation, the ranking will be identical.
+Instead, in the presence of variation, the ranking will differ.
+For example, the individual that resulted the very best in the first evaluation can become the fourteen best in the second evaluation.
+We can measure the relative impact of variations (IV) by computing the average difference between the ranking positions obtained by each individual in two independent evaluations normalized in the range [0.0, 1.0]:

-where $r1_i$ and $r2_i$ are the ranking positions of individual i in the first and in the second independent evaluation, and s is the population size.
-It is noteworthy that for completely random generated rankings, for large population sizes, this measure follow a Gaussian distribution with an expectation around 0.333.
-Therefore, we assume that the signal to noise ration (SNR) is defined by the equation \ref{eqn2} which is defined as follow:
+where $r1_i$ and $r2_i$ are the ranking positions of individual $i$ in the first and in the second independent evaluation, and $s$ is the population size.
+It is noteworthy that for completely random generated rankings, for large population sizes, this measure follows a Gaussian distribution with an expectation of around 0.333.
+Therefore, we assume that the signal-to-noise ratio (SNR) is defined by the equation \ref{eqn2} which is defined as follow:

+We refer to this measure as IV which stands for Impact of Variations.
 This measure is similar to the one proposed by~\citet{hansen2008method} to vary the number of evaluation episodes allocated to each individual.
-As mentioned in the introduction, varying the number of episodes permits to allocate the computation used to estimate the performance of the individuals more accurately, especially to those which are more affected by environmental variations.
+As mentioned above, varying the number of episodes per individual permits allocating the computational cost required to perform additional evaluations, especially to the individuals who are more affected by variations.